jonashw/adhd-assistant/README.md

 # ADHD Assist

-I have ADHD and I need assistance.
+Brainstorming assistance for those with ADHD.

-As my mind meanders and jumps from idea to idea in a vast and fanciful world of ideas, I can tell this assistant about each topical jump.
-The assistant will maintain a stack of ideas that will lead me back to where I started.
+> As my mind meanders and jumps from idea to idea in a vast and fanciful world of ideas, I lose track of where I have been.
+I wish there was an easy way to mark my path and revisit when the time is right.
+>
+> -- <cite>Anonymous</cite>

+With ADHD Assist, you can navigate a large conceptual space without losing your orientation.
+As you brainstorm, tell this assistant about each topical jump you make, or when you introduce a new concept.
+The assistant will maintain a stack of ideas that will connect the new ideas to what came before, allowing you to find your way back.

 https://adhd.jonashw.dev